10 Interesting Facts About Crying & Tears

-7. Crying Makes Sleep Easier.
+Crying Makes Sleep Easier

 A study in 2015 found that crying can help babies sleep more soundly.
 Does this also affect adults?
 Indeed there has been no research for adults.
-However, by crying, the person who cries will become more calm, the mood increases, and the pain is reduced to fall asleep easily and soundly.
+However, by crying, the person who cries will become calmer, the mood increases, and the pain is reduced to fall asleep easily and soundly.

-8. Crying Helps Babies to Breathe.
+Crying Helps Babies to Breathe

 The next fact is crying can help babies breathe.
 The first cry of a new baby coming out of the womb is a very important cry.
 This is because, if the baby cries, it's a sign the baby receives oxygen in the uterus through the umbilical cord.
 Once the baby is born, they should start breathing by themselves.
-The first crying that helps the baby's lungs to adapt to the life of the outside world.
-Crying also helps the baby to release fluid in the lungs, nose and mouth.
+The first crying helps the baby's lungs to adapt to the life of the outside world.
+Crying also helps the baby to release fluid in the lungs, nose, and mouth.

-9. Crying Can Restore Emotional Balance.
+Crying Can Restore Emotional Balance

-10. Crying Means You Are Human.
+Crying Means You Are Human